 - Separate room for work

-- Creating separate logins for play/leisure and for work - actively logging in and out of one profile can help you distinguish when you are choosing to do work and choosing to take a break.
+- Separate logins for play/leisure and for work - actively logging in and out of one profile can help you distinguish when you are choosing to do work and choosing to take a break.

 Are you only using a laptop?
 Consider more comfortable ergonomics where possible.
 This can include: